1. Knowledge Base

 Next, head under Clients>Clients & Matters>[Client or Matter name]>Payment Settings tab.
 Matters will automatically inherit the Client-level payment settings, but you can have additional/different credit card/bank account details stored under individual Matters.

-Click to either 'Enter Credit Card' or 'Enter Bank Account/eCheck'.
-A window will pop up allowing you to enter in the relevant credit card/bank account/eCheck details.
+Click ‘Enter Credit Card‘ or ‘Enter Bank Account/eCheck‘.
+A window will pop up, allowing you to enter the relevant credit card/bank account/eCheck details.

-You can have either a credit card or bank account/eCheck on file.
-You can only store one of these, i.e. just one payment method for the Client.
+You can have a credit card or bank account/eCheck on file.
+You can only store one of these, i.e., just one payment method for the Client.

-Note: Users can receive money through LawPay/AffiniPay using the stored payment method both in Operating and Trust Bank Accounts ONLY if both their Operating and Trust accounts are connected to the same LawPay/AffiniPay account.
+Note: Users can receive money through TimeSolvPay or LawPay/AffiniPay using the stored payment method in Operating and Trust Bank Accounts ONLY if both their Operating and Trust accounts are connected to the same merchant account.

 Note: Once you’ve saved the credit card/bank account information, the details will be stored in LawPay/Affinipay, not in TimeSolv.
 If you click 'delete' under TimeSolv, it will also delete the payment information from LawPay/Affinipay.